 These days, planning a family vacation can be tough.
 We save vacation time specifically for each year’s getaway, so we want to enjoy every minute.
-But sometimes, all that planning can be stressful.
+But sometimes, it can be super stressful.
 There’s a better way to vacation that people tend to overlook: RVing.
 While you may not be able to fly to exotic islands or faraway lands, you will get to enjoy a lot of quality time with your kids.
-Isn’t that what a family vacation is supposed to be about?
-There’s a lot more to RVing than what meets the eye, and if you keep reading, we’ll tell you why a camper rental might be perfect for your next family vacation.
+There’s a lot more to RVing than what meets the eye, and if you are planning an RV trip, we’ll tell you why a camper rental might be perfect for your next family vacation.

 *This post is sponsored and written by RV Share.

 Budget is always a big concern for the traveling family, especially when traveling with kids.
 It always seems like no matter how much money you have set aside; you always end up spending more than you thought you would!
 From fast food to amusement park fees, even the little things add up quickly.
 There’s nothing worse than running out of money halfway through your trip and having to sit around the hotel for the rest of the time.

 Here’s the good news – RVing is one of the most affordable ways to travel.
 On average, even the most luxurious of campgrounds costs less than a hotel room and offer amenities like swimming pools and Jacuzzis, outdoor recreation, waterfront sites, and regular events and parties.
 If you want to save even more money, you can camp in many national parks and state parks for under $20 per day.
 Best of all, those savings can go toward something more exciting, like spending the day at the zoo or grabbing a bite to eat at the best restaurant in town.